flyteorg/flytesnacks/cookbook/core/remote_flyte/README.rst

 1. First commit your changes.
 Some of the steps below default to referencing the git sha.
-1. Run `make serialize_sandbox`.
+1. Run `make serialize`.
 This will build the image tagged with just `flytecookbook:<sha>`, no registry will be prefixed.
 See the image building section below for additional information.

 Build your Dockerfile
 ^^^^^^^^^^^^^^^^^^^^^^